VimsRocz/IMU/README.md

 automatically calls `validate_with_truth.py` to compare the estimated trajectory against it.
 The validation summary and plots are saved alongside the exported `.mat` files in `results/`.
+The input data files are looked up relative to the repository root, so you can run the scripts from any directory.

 ## 🚀 Developing & Debugging in GitHub Codespaces